rancher/fleet/docs/namespaces.md

 the configuration of the Fleet manager.

-When fleet is installed the `fleet-local` namespace is create along with one `Cluster` called `local` and one `ClusterGroup` called default.
-If no targets are specified on a `GitRepo`, they by default deploy to the `ClusterGroup` named `default`, if it exists.
+When fleet is installed the `fleet-local` namespace is create along with one `Cluster` called `local` and one `ClusterGroup` called `default`.
+If no targets are specified on a `GitRepo`, it by default is deployed to the `ClusterGroup` named `default`, if it exists.
 This means that all `GitRepos` created in `fleet-local` will automatically target the `local` `Cluster`.
 The `local` `Cluster` refers to the cluster the Fleet manager is running on.